Q: Why should I prepare for a wildfire?

 A. While we do not require another assessment, many homeowners find it helpful to get a re-certification assessment after two years.

 If you’ve had a home assessment by a Wildfire Partner Mitigation Specialist, then you already have a solid understanding of how to prepare your home.
-However, mitigation is an ongoing process, so many home owners do find it helpful to get a re-certification after two years.
+However, mitigation is an ongoing process, so many homeowners do find it helpful to get a re-certification after two years.
 Call or email us if you would like to set up a re-certification assessment.
-A charge of $100 applies to all re-certifications.

 Ongoing research gives us a clearer picture of how and why homes are lost in fires.
 Researchers from across the nation are working in labs, studying the characteristics of embers, testing building materials, and investigating home loss in the field after major wildfires.
 They are making exciting breakthroughs on the specifics of why some homes survive and others are lost during fires.